bioinfo-cnb/bionmf-gpu/README.md

 First of all, check if your computer has a CUDA-enabled GPU installed on it.
 You can find more information [here](https://developer.nvidia.com/cuda-gpus). *bioNMF-GPU* works only on computers with CUDA-enabled GPUs.

+****Prerequisites:****
++NVIDIA proprietary driver: Open the program *Software & Updates*, then go to *Additional Drivers* section, and check the "*Using NVIDIA binary driver*" option.
+You can also do this by going to the terminal and typing: `sudo apt-get install nvidia-current`.
+You may have to reboot the system in order to use this driver after installing it.
++Additional packages:

 <!-- ==================================================== -->
  </body>